Role of the AFXC

 - To develop and promote guidelines for best practice in the FX market;

 The AFXC is a committee of organisations.
 Responsibility for choosing members of the committee resides with the RBA.
 Member organisations will be chosen according to their participation in the foreign exchange market and their overall significance.
+It is a requirement of AFXC member organisations that they commit to adhering to the FX Global Code.
 Membership will remain flexible and will reflect changes as they occur in the market.
 Within each organisation, individuals are selected with regard to their specific responsibilities, and their stature in the marketplace.
 It is envisaged that all representatives of member organisations will play a very senior role in the management of the FX business in their respective organisation.

 Meetings of the AFXC and Attendance